simonqv/INDA/README.md

 behavior of the stack, which is illustrated in the image below:
 ![push and pop](https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png)

-**Your task** is to describe this abstract data type in Java using an interface named Stack, using the exact 5 headers given above.
+**Your task** is to describe this abstract data type in Java by writing an interface named Stack, using the exact 5 headers given above.
 Don't forget the documentation, it's extra important in an interface, where there's no program code.